Specialist Spotlight: Balancing Menopause Symptoms and Sleep

 The menopause marks a new chapter in sleep and wellbeing for you and it’s important to take time to reflect on where you are in your life and be open to a new daily routine with a robust sleep and rest strategy to support and make the most of your next chapter of life.

-When in the midst of some symptoms, deep, slow breathing can stop a hot flush, night sweat, anxiety attack or menopausal rage in its tracks.
+When in the midst of some symptoms, deep, slow breathing can stop a hot flush, night sweats, anxiety attack or menopausal rage in its tracks.

 Try 4-6 deep core breaths, in through the nose and out through the mouth.